Saahil-04/strideco/README.md

 - **JWT instead of sessions**: no server-side session store needed, works cleanly across the separate frontend/backend deploy targets (Vercel + Render), and is the standard approach for a decoupled SPA + API.
+- **Client-side cart (Context + localStorage) with a single checkout write**:
+  "Add to cart" only updates local state; the order isn't created until checkout on `/cart`, which is the one point that calls `POST /api/orders`.
+  That keeps the write path simple (one order per checkout, not one per add-to-cart) while still giving real orders for the analytics to aggregate over (`$group`, `$sum`, `$dateToString`) instead of hardcoded numbers — this is the part most worth being able to explain, since it's the "backend logic" the brief is testing.
 - **Recharts for the dashboard**: composable React chart components, easy to wire directly to the aggregation endpoints above.
-- **What's intentionally left out**: real payments, a persistent cart, email notifications, image uploads (images are hotlinked Unsplash URLs), and pagination.
+- **What's intentionally left out**: real payments, email notifications, image uploads (images are hotlinked Unsplash URLs), and pagination.
   Flagging these as "next steps I'd add with more time" is a reasonable answer if asked — it shows scope awareness rather than gaps you didn't notice.

 ## Known limitations to be upfront about

 - No pagination on `/api/products` — fine for a 9-product demo catalog, would
   need `limit`/`skip` or cursor pagination at real scale.
+- Checkout only asks for name + email, no real payment step — a deliberate scope cut; worth saying so if asked rather than implying it's a full payment integration.
 - No image upload — product images are external URLs.
 A real admin panel would need file upload + storage (S3/Cloudinary).
+- Cart is per-browser (`localStorage`), not tied to a customer account — there's no customer login, only admin login, so there's nothing to sync it to yet.
+- Free-tier Render backends spin down when idle — the first request after a period of inactivity can take 20-30 seconds to respond while it wakes up.
+  Worth mentioning upfront if a reviewer hits a slow first load.

+## What I'd add next with more time

+- Persistent customer accounts and order history
+- Real payment integration (Stripe test mode)
+- Image upload instead of hotlinked URLs
+- Pagination + infinite scroll on the product grid
+- Email confirmation on order placement